jsinnovco/custom-multi-agent/README.md

 Hi there, this GitHub repo builds off of this repo: https://github.com/microsoft/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator directly with the following changes:

 1. A new customized agent added (by extending the codebase).
-2. Response formatting handles more efficiently
+2. Response formatting handle dmore efficiently
 3. Chat timeout increased
 4. MAX_TOKENS increased
 5. Leveraging GPT5 instead of GPT4-o.

-Please refer to the original repo if you are interested in only deploying an out of the box solution and provision a ready made environment (although we will do these in this repo as well witht the instructions below).
-Welcome to the *Multi-Agent Custom Automation Engine* solution accelerator, designed to help businesses leverage AI agents for automating complex organizational tasks.
-This accelerator provides a foundation for building AI-driven orchestration systems that can coordinate multiple specialized agents to accomplish various business processes.
+Please refer to the original repo if you are interested in only deploying an out of the box solution and provision a ready made environment (although we will do these in this repo as well with the instructions below).

 <br/>